Getting started in your HDR program

 - Extended sick leave (more than 20 business days concurrently)

 Students are permitted to four weeks recreation leave.
-An Absentee Leave Form must be completed, signed by the student, principal supervisor and Associate Dean Research (ADR) before submitting to the GRS for processing (firstname.lastname@example.org).
+An Absentee Leave Form must be completed, signed by the student, principal supervisor and Associate Dean Research before submitting to the Graduate Research School for processing.
 Leave should be taken each year.
 Further information on types of leave and leave entitlements can be found in the HDR Candidature Management Policy RS1935.

 All PhD students commence their Higher Degree by Research program as probationary candidates, and ideally should undertake the Confirmation of Candidature (CoC) process within 9-11 months of commencement for full-time students or 18-22 months for those enrolled part-time.